sapcc/limes/docs/operators/config.md

 Sometimes Tempest creates resource classes or flavors that Limes recognizes as requiring a separate instance quota, which may not be desired.
-To control which flavors get a separate instance quota, give the `compute.separate_instance_quotas.flavor_name_pattern` option as shown above.
+To control which flavors get a separate instance quota, give the `params.separate_instance_quotas.flavor_name_pattern` option as shown above.
 Only flavors with a name matching that regex will be considered.

 On some Nova installations, some flavors can have multiple names, either as permanent aliases or temporarily while moving to a new flavor naming scheme.
-The `compute.separate_instance_quotas.flavor_aliases` option configures Limes to recognize flavor names that are aliased to each other, and decides which flavor name Limes prefers.
+The `params.separate_instance_quotas.flavor_aliases` option configures Limes to recognize flavor names that are aliased to each other, and decides which flavor name Limes prefers.
 For instance, in the config example above, the names `bm_newflavor2`, `bm_oldflavor2` and `bm_oldflavor3` are all aliases referring to the same flavor, and Limes prefers the name `bm_newflavor2`.
 The preferred name will be used when deriving a resource name